appsmithorg/appsmith-docs/website/docs/packages/tutorial/query-module.md

 <!-- vale on -->

+A package is a collection of JS and query modules that can be versioned and distributed across instances.
+Inside packages, you can create multiple query and JS modules, allowing you to bundle and organize your application logic efficiently.

+To learn query modules in Appsmith, you'll build a query module to fetch and display product data within a Table widget.
+By the end of this tutorial, you will know how to:

+* Create and configure the query module
+* Integrate the module into your app
+* Pass parameters to the module

+## Create query module

 A reusable query module is a query that can be used across multiple applications within the same workspace.
 They prove beneficial for tasks like fetching details or creating filter queries, eliminating the need to create separate queries for each application.

-In this tutorial, you will learn how to use a query module to fetch and display product data within a Table widget.
-Additionally, leverage the same query to populate a Select widget with product categories.

-By the end of this lesson, you will learn how to:

-* Create and configure the query module
-* Pass parameters to the module
-* Integrate the module into your app

-## Create package

-A package is a collection of JS and query modules that can be versioned and distributed across instances.
-Inside packages, you can create multiple query and JS modules, allowing you to bundle and organize your application logic efficiently.

 <div style={{ position: "relative", paddingBottom: "calc(50.520833333333336% + 41px)", height: "0", width: "100%" }}>